 Early Settlers Hut

-The Early Settlers Hut is situated one kilometre south-west of the township of Delegate on the Bonang Highway and is not only of unique local significance, but has associations going back to the earliest establishment of European settlement in the colony.
+Situated one kilometre south-west of the township of Delegate on the Bonang Highway, the Early Settlers Hut is not only of unique local significance but has associations going back to the earliest establishment of European settlement in the colony.

-The hut has been restored using timbers obtained locally and worked with tools such as adzes and broad axes by local craftsmen practising skills of a bygone era.
+The hut was restored using timbers obtained locally and worked with tools such as adzes and broad axes by local craftsmen practising a bygone era.

 The hut is open every day.